 What did you think about my choices for the best hunting books?
-Did I miss any?
+Did I miss any other great hunting books?

-Several of these books made cut for my 2019 holiday gift recommendations.
+Several of my picks for the best books for hunters also made cut for my holiday gift recommendations.
 To see what other stuff is on the list, check out the following article:

 Enjoy this article about the best hunting books?
 Please share it with your friends on Facebook and Twitter.